Becoming George cover art

 £8.99/month after 30 days.
 Renews automatically.
 See here for eligibility.

-A long-overdue reappraisal of a groundbreaking nineteenth-century writer who reshaped the literary and social norms of her age.
+A long-overdue reappraisal of the groundbreaking nineteenth-century writer who reshaped the literary and social norms of her age.

 Art & Literature Authors Biographies & Memoirs Literary History & Criticism Women